tnscorcoran/openshift-servicemesh/README.md

 ## Instructions
 Log into your OpenShift cluster as administrator - both on the terminal and web interfaces.
 We use Kubernetes operators to install the service mesh.
 Provisioning of Operators requires admin access.
 Consumption of operators - typically by developers does not.
-But for speed I'll use the same admin user for both provisioning and use.
+But for speed we'll use the same admin user for both provisioning and use.

 We need to install 4 Operators - from the OpenShift Operator Hub.
 Navigate to the OpenShift Operator Hub: